Men’s Polo Shirt Outfit Inspiration: 20 Modern Looks For 2023

 Dress down your suit

 A knitted polo might just be the perfect finishing touch to an unstructured suit and sneakers.
-It’s difficult to wear tailoring with sneakers, but an open collar knitted polo makes the job a whole lot easier, offering just the right amount of sharpness while subtly referencing your shoes’ sports heritage.
+It’s difficult to wear tailoring with sneakers, but an open-collar knitted polo makes the job a whole lot easier, offering just the right amount of sharpness while subtly referencing your shoes’ sporting heritage.

 Textured polo shirt